BDC Hamburger Icon

 The following week

-Your insurer will launch an investigation into the circumstances surrounding the extortion attempt.
-Regulators also may want to do so, especially if the cybercriminals are threatening to release sensitive personal information, like medical records.
+Your insurer will investigate the circumstances surrounding the extortion attempt.
+Regulators may also want to do so, especially if the cybercriminals are threatening to release sensitive personal information, like medical records.

-If you regularly back up data on secure and encrypted cloud services, your IT team and/or outside consultant can start to restore your systems and apps so they can be used by staff again in the course of everyday business.
+If you regularly back up data on secure and encrypted cloud services, your IT team and/or outside consultant can start to restore your systems and apps.
+That way your staff can use both for everyday business again.
 They should be able to successfully remove the malware from your network and change the passwords.
 [Read related article: Top Cloud Storage Services for Business]

 However, the extortionist will likely be pressuring you into making a payment, often giving a deadline for your response.
 While they may follow through with the deadline, they’ll lose their main bargaining position if they crash your systems or delete your data.
 Consult with legal counsel and law enforcement when deciding whether to pay the ransom.
 There may be insurance and legal implications to doing so, but that may also be the case if you refuse to.